hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 +++

+### Scripts

-generate-clsmith-kernels.sh: a script for multiple OpenCL kernel generation using CLSmith;
+* generate-clsmith-kernels.sh: a script for multiple OpenCL kernel generation using CLSmith;
-run-clsmith-kernels.sh: a script for running all CLSMith kernels inside a folder;
+* run-clsmith-kernels.sh: a script for running all CLSMith kernels inside a folder;
-evaluate-results.sh: a script for evaluating all log files generated.
+* evaluate-results.sh: a script for evaluating all log files generated.

 ---